 Proper lockout or tagout procedures must be followed.
 Power tools must always be powered down prior to an inspection or repairs.
 Then a padlock should be installed on the starter while it is in the off position.
 Repairs should only be performed by electricians trained in the use of lockout procedures.
 Then when repairs are complete, only an authorized, trained electrician should be allowed to remove it.

 What to Do If You Have Been Injured

 Workplace injuries are all too common.
 If you have been injured on the job, you may be entitled to compensation for your injuries.
-Contact the determined Atlanta work injury attorneys at the Bader Law Firm, LLC to discuss your case.
+Contact the determined Atlanta work injury attorneys at Bader Scott Injury Lawyers to discuss your case.